GabeOchieng/ebolaproject/docs/functions.rst

 |	Inputs:
 |		*alloc* = an array containing specified values for the resource allocation to be implemented
 |		*OrigParams* = *ModelParams* object holding parameters before interventions are applied to the simulation model
-|		*StochParams* = object containing parameters for stochastic modelling
 |		*MyConstraints* = *Constraints* object holding constraints information
 |
 |	Output:
-|		*ModifiedParams* = new object holding parameters after interventions are applied to the simulation model
+|		*ModifiedParams* = new *ModelParams* object holding parameters after interventions are applied to the simulation model

 calc_needed_resources
 ^^^^^^^^^^^^^^^^^^^^^